-Keep ordering your favorite foods
+Keep ordering from your favorite LGBTQ-owned restaurants

-Restaurants like East Side neighborhood staple The Kitchen and West Hollywood’s Tex-Mex mainstay Marix have kept delivering to hungry Angelenos through one or more of the apps above.
 A few restaurants, like Chef Jon Rollo’s fast casual Greenleaf Gourmet Chopshop, have built their own apps for ordering directly, while others can take your order right from their website, like ice cream purveyors Coolhaus (where ground shipping is included when you order a pint).

 Look to the web for staying fit